is growing in popularity as a disposition choice, we are finding that more

 you to view the initiation of the cremation process.
 Some crematories

-will actually allow you to initiate the process by pressing the button,
+will allow you to initiate the process by pressing the button, as this

-as this is required by some faiths.
-If this is important to you,
+is required by some faiths.
+If this is important to you, you should

-you should check this before selecting a cremation provider.
-Most
+check this before selecting a cremation provider.
+Most crematories

-crematories do open their doors to the public, however, many prefer not
+do open their doors to the public, however, many families prefer not to

-you can, and cannot, do with cremated remains can vary state-by-state.
+can, and cannot, do with cremated remains can vary state-by-state.
+Although

 remains, unless with the specific request of the deceased.